Angular observables and branching ratio for $B_s\to \phi \ell^+ \ell^-$ decay: Abstract

 \section{Abstract}

-In this paper, an analysis of the $B_s\to \phi \ell^+ \ell^-$ rare decay is presented within the framework of the covariant confined quark model.
+An analysis of the $B_s\to \phi \ell^+ \ell^-$ rare decay within the covariant confined quark model is performed in this article.
 The $B_s\to \phi$ transition form factors are calculated and then used to compute the branching fractions and angular observables in various $q^2$ bins, including the forward-backward asymmetry $A_{FB}$, the longitudinal polarization $F_L$, and the optimized observables $A_i$ and $S_i$.
-The results show agreement with the latest experimental data given by LHCb collaboration and compared with available theoretical predictions.
+Angular observables and branchings were calculated for the bins that were presented by the LHCb collaboration.
+Generally CCQM predictions are consistent with data from LHCb collaboration within the error bars.
+However, the largest discrepancy is observed in the forward-backward asymmetry of $A_{FB}$ for the bin [6,8]~GeV$^2$ due to the reverse signs.
+Discrepancies are also observed in the observed values of $A_{FB}$ and $A_5$ for the bins [11,12.5] and [15,18.9]~GeV$^2$.